 - Offensive weapons capacity per ship: Today, CG and DDG vertical launch system (VLS) magazines are filled predominantly with weapons that are only useful for defensive AAW.
-The Navy needs a new concept for seabased defensive AAW to free up VLS space for long-range offensive ASW, SUW, and AAW weapons; - Air defense density and cost: Today, the fleet relies on a layered air defense approach in which the longest-range layers are both most likely to be used and most disadvantageous from a cost and capacity perspective.
-The Navy should implement a new defensive AAW concept with only one shorter-range layer to make more VLS space available for offensive weapons, increase the density of the air defense screen, and improve the cost exchange between U.S. air defenses and enemy anti-ship cruise missiles (ASCMs); - Offensive weapons capability: Today, the surface fleet lacks weapons with the range to attack aircraft, ships, and submarines outside enemy

-ASCM range.
-The Navy should implement a new approach to weapons development that emphasizes relevant capability, multi-mission flexibility, and smaller physical size to increase the range of ASW, SUW, and AAW weapons and enable more of them to be carried on each surface combatant;
+The Navy needs a new concept for sea-based defensive AAW to free up VLS space for long-range offensive ASW, SUW, and AAW weapons; - Air defense density and cost: Today, the fleet relies on a layered air defense approach in which the longest-range layers are both most likely to be used and most disadvantageous from a cost and capacity perspective.
+The Navy should implement a new defensive AAW concept with only one medium-range layer to make more VLS space available for offensive weapons, increase the density of the air defense screen, and improve the cost exchange between U.S. air defenses and enemy anti-ship cruise missiles (ASCMs); - Offensive weapons capability: Today, the surface fleet lacks weapons with the range to attack aircraft, ships, and submarines outside enemy ASCM range.
+The Navy should implement a new approach to weapons development that emphasizes multi-mission flex-ibility and smaller physical size to increase the range of ASW, SUW, and AAW weapons and enable more of them to be carried on each surface combatant;

-- Overall surface fleet offensive capacity: The offensive weapons capacity per large surface combatant will probably continue to be constrained by the capacity needed for air defense until new systems such as electromagnetic railgun (EMRG) and lasers are fully fielded.
-The Navy should implement new concepts to expand the number of surface combatants able to participate in offensive sea control operations; and - SSC capacity: Growing demands for constabulary missions and the current shortfall in SSCs will likely pull CGs and DDGs away from offensive sea control.
+- Overall surface fleet offensive capacity: The Navy should implement new concepts to expand the number of surface combatants able to participate in offensive sea control operations; and - SSC capacity: Growing demands for constabulary missions and the current shortfall in SSCs will likely pull CGs and DDGs away from offensive sea control.
 The Navy should implement new approaches to conduct traditional SSC missions that improve the ability of SSCs to operate without large surface combatant escorts and expand the number of ships in the U.S. National Fleet that can contribute to these missions.